Pence-Harris debate to unfold as Trump recovers from virus

 Pence and Harris will appear on stage exactly 12.25 feet (3.7 meters) apart separated by plexiglass barriers.
 Anyone in the small audience who refuses to wear a mask will be asked to leave.

-Pence was with Trump and others last week who have since tested positive, and the vice president has faced questions about whether he should be at the debate at all.
-Pence has repeatedly tested negative for the virus, and his staff and doctors insist he does not need to quarantine under Centers for Disease Control and Prevention guidelines.
+Pence, who was with Trump and others last week who have since tested positive, has faced questions about whether he should be at the debate at all.
+The vice president has repeatedly tested negative for the virus, and his staff and doctors insist he does not need to quarantine under Centers for Disease Control and Prevention guidelines.

 The CDC defines risky “close contact” as being within 6 feet (1.8 meters) of an infected person for at least 15 minutes starting from two days before the onset of symptoms or a positive test.

 Pence’s team objected to Harris’ request for plexiglass barriers, arguing it was medically unnecessary.
-But the Commission on Presidential Debates had already agreed to the barriers, and Pence’s aides said their presence would not dissuade him from attending the event.
+But the Commission on Presidential Debates had already agreed to the barriers, and Pence’s aides said their presence wouldn’t dissuade him from attending the event.

 Pence’s chief of staff, Marc Short, said there is “zero risk” of the vice president pulling out of the debate over the plexiglass spat.
 He said Pence “will be there” because it’s “too important for the American people.”

 Sabrina Singh, a spokesperson for Harris, said the senator “will be at the debate, respecting the protections that the Cleveland Clinic has put in place to promote safety for all concerned.”
-The Cleveland Clinic serves as a health adviser to the commission.
+The Cleveland Clinic serves as a health adviser to the Commission on Presidential Debates.

-Pence is eager to seize on the Democrats’ liberal policies, but it may be difficult to shift the conversation away from the Republican administration’s uneven handling of the pandemic.
+Pence is eager to seize on Harris and Biden’s liberal policies, but it may be difficult to shift the conversation away from the Republican administration’s uneven handling of the pandemic.
 Pence serves as chair of the president’s coronavirus task force, which has failed to implement a comprehensive national strategy even as Trump himself recovers from the disease and the national death toll surges past 210,000 with no clear end in sight.

 Biden has raised questions about whether he will participate in his next scheduled debate with Trump, telling reporters on Tuesday: “I think if he still has COVID, then we shouldn’t have a debate.”